In this video, we’ll look at how to sort by multiple columns with the SORT and SORTBY functions.

 The SORTBY option is more typical, and probably a bit easier to understand for the average user.

-The SORT option is more compact, but also more cryptic, since it depends on array constants.
+The SORT function provides a more compact solution, but also more cryptic, since it depends on array constants.

 Both functions are dynamic and will respond to any changes in the source data.